Nonlinear Filtering with Brenier Optimal Transport Maps: OT methodology

 where $X^i,\overline X^i\overset{\text{i.i.d}}{\sim} \pi$ and $Y^i \sim h(\cdot|X^i)$.
 In the context of filtering problem, $\{X^i\}_{i=1}^N$ is constructed from the particles $\{X^i_{t|t-1}\}_{i=1}^N$ and $\{\overline X^i\}_{i=1}^N$ may be constructed by an independent random shuffling of the same set, resulting in the filtering algorithm presented in Algorithm~\ref{alg:otpf} in Appendix~\ref{apdx:numerics}.
 The function $f$ and the map $T$ are represented with a parametric class of functions, denoted by $\mathcal F$ and $\mathcal T$ respectively.
 This concludes the optimization problem

 Here we propose to take both of these spaces to be neural network classes with architectures that are summarized in Fig.~\ref{tikz:static_struc}; further details about these architectures can be found in the Appendix~\ref{apdx:numerics}. \begin{remark} Note that our choice of $\mathcal F$ does not impose the constraint that $f(x,y)$ is $c\text{-Concave}_x$.
 We make this choice due to practical limitations of imposing convexity constraints on neural nets using, for example, input-convex networks \cite{amos2016input,bunne2022supervised}.
-However, note that if the computed $f$ happens to be $c\text{-Concave}_x$ (which one can check a posteriori) then Prop.~\ref{prop:map estimation error bound} remains applicable. \end{remark}
+However, note that if the computed $f$ happens to be $c\text{-Concave}_x$ (which one can check a posteriori) then Prop.~\ref{prop:map estimation error bound} remains applicable. {We provide qualitative and quantitative results, in Sec.~\ref{sec:Static_Example}}, that measure the convexity of $\frac{1}{2}\|x\|^2-f(x,y)$ and monotonicity of the map $T$ for a particular example. \end{remark}

 \begin{remark} The proposed computational procedure may be extended to the Riemannian manifold setting by using the square of the geodesic distance as the cost function $c$ and modelling the map $T$ as exponential of a parameterized vector-field; see~\cite{grange2023computational}. \end{remark}